mediacms-io/mediacms/docs/admins_docs.md

 cd mediacms
 ```

-The default option is to serve MediaCMS on all ips available of the server (including localhost).
+The default option is to serve VideoCMS on all ips available of the server (including localhost).
 If you want to explore more options (including setup of https with letsencrypt certificate) checkout [Docker deployment](/docs/admins_docs.md#4-docker-deployment-options) section for different docker-compose setups to use.

 Run